c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 There are 2 types of riders: casual and member.

-5. Of the fields missing values there are a total of 1,365,008 observations that need to be deleted based on null values or trip durations less than 1 minute.

 ### Data Cleaning
+SQL Query: [Data Cleaning] ()

+Cleaning Criteria
+1. Remove all rows with any null values and trip durations less than or equal to 1 minute
+2. Added 3 columns, ride_length_minutes, day_of_week and month
+3. A total of